Venice1797/Phase-Out-Messaging/README.md

 # Targeted Platforms:
 This app is primariy for users on GrapheseOS, but should work on any Android with minSDK 35+ (Android 15+).
 I have only tested this app on GrapheneOS

+# Status as of 03/17/2026
+Ready for clone/build/install/use

+Not yet ready with a prebuilt downloable APK

 # Dev Notes: